 The Understanding and Improving the U.S. Healthcare System Massive Open Online Course (MOOC) provides U-M students from a wide variety of backgrounds with an engaging, practical, and interactive way to understand the U.S. healthcare system and gain insight about how they can improve the system.

-The “Understanding and Improving the U.S. Healthcare System” Residential MOOC (Massive Open Online Course) is designed to provide U-M students from a variety of backgrounds with an engaging, practical, and interactive way to understand the U.S. healthcare system and gain insight about how they can improve it.
+The “Understanding and Improving the U.S. Healthcare System” Residential online course is designed to provide U-M students from a variety of backgrounds with an engaging, practical, and interactive way to better understand the U.S. healthcare system and gain insight about how they can improve it.

-- The Main Players in Healthcare
+• The Main Players in Healthcare

-- U.S. Presidents and the History of U.S. Healthcare Reform
+• U.S. Presidents and the History of U.S. Healthcare Reform

-- Private and Public Payers in the U.S. Healthcare System
+• Private and Public Payers in the U.S. Healthcare System

-- Designing Benefits in a Health Plan - CHAT® Simulation
+• Designing Benefits in a Health Plan - CHAT® Simulation

-- The future of the U.S. Healthcare System
+• The future of the U.S. Healthcare System

-The course draws on the diverse knowledge and expertise of the members of the Institute for Healthcare Policy and Innovation (IHPI), with over 38 members contributing to video lectures or leading in-person group discussions.
+The course draws on the diverse knowledge and expertise of faculty members from the Institute for Healthcare Policy and Innovation (IHPI), with over 38 members contributing to video lectures or leading in-person group discussions.
 Students from a wide variety of backgrounds participate in the course each year including undergraduate, graduate, medical, pharmacy, nursing, and dental students.
 Students can participate in the course as either an “open learner” (not for credit), or for 1 credit.
 Students interested in taking the course for 1 credit must register for PUBHLTH 626 via Wolverine Access.